-The two O4FilterStrict and O4FilterRelaxed scripts run a program to perform the desired filtering of the mrconso.eng file created by the O3FilterPrep script, as described on page 11.
+The two 04FilterStrict and 04FilterRelaxed scripts run a program to perform the desired filtering of the mrconso.eng file created by the 03FilterPrep script, as described on page 10.
 The filtering scripts then generate the file or from the intermediate mrconso.eng.strict or mrconso.eng.relaxed file.

-Filter/mrcon.eng.strict
+Filter/mrconso.eng.strict

-Filter/mrcon.eng.relaxed
+Filter/mrconso.eng.relaxed

-Finally, the scripts create a directory for the target model (model.strict or model.relaxed) that contains the file mrcon.filtered, which is simply a symbolic link to either Filter/mrcon.eng.strict or Filter/mrcon.eng.relaxed.
+Finally, the scripts create a directory for the target model (model.strict or model.relaxed) that contains the file mrcon.filtered, which is simply a symbolic link to either Filter/mrconso.eng.strict or Filter/mrconso.eng.relaxed.

-At least one the models must be created; the strict It is possible-even desirable-to generate both the strict and relaxed models by running the two 04FilterStrict and 04FilterRelaxed scripts one after the other.
+It is possible-even desirable-to generate both the strict and relaxed models by running the two O4FilterStrict and O4FilterRelaxed scripts one after the other.